paper-submissions/mixsize/README.md

  git clone --recursive https://github.com/paper-submissions/mix-match
  ```

-This code can be used to replicat results from "Mix & Match: training convnets with mixed image sizes for improved accuracy, speed and scale resiliency"
+This code can be used to replicate results from "Mix & Match: training convnets with mixed image sizes for improved accuracy, speed and scale resiliency"

 For example, training the resnet44 with mixed sizes example in paper:
 ```